gkumar24/DataViz-HW02-VBA/README.md

   * Code that will loop through each of the years (worksheet)

 ### 2014 Stock Summary

 ![2014 Stock Summary](2014SnapShot_GaneshkumarG.png)

 ### 2015 Stock Summary

 ![2015 Stock Summary](2015SnapShot_GaneshkumarG.png)

 ### 2016 Stock Summary

 ![2016 Stock Summary](2016SnapShot_GaneshkumarG.png)

 ### VBA Code to Analyze the data is attached as `.bas` file `VBACode_GaneshkumarG.bas`

 ### Detail Summary Images

 Complete Summary are added as seperate file, but the image is too big.

 `2014CompleteSummary_GaneshkumarG.png`

 `2015CompleteSummary_GaneshkumarG.png`

 `2016CompleteSummary_GaneshkumarG.png`

 ### Thank you

+This work is part of the `VBA Homework assignment` by `UOM Data Analysis and Visualization Bootcamp`.

+Submited by : Ganeshkumar Gurunathan